StareCat (HELIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 StareCat Historical Price

-According to the latest data gathered on StareCat live price page, the current price of StareCat is 0.00009921USD.
-The circulating supply of StareCat(HELIA) is 998.84M HELIA , giving it a market capitalization of $99.24K.
+According to the latest data gathered on StareCat live price page, the current price of StareCat is 0USD.
+The circulating supply of StareCat(HELIA) is 998.84M HELIA , giving it a market capitalization of $100.68K.

 The StareCat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HELIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.